PriorLabs/PriorLabs.github.io/docs/docs.md

     ---

-    Currently in development.
     Bringing TabPFN's capabilities to the R ecosystem for data scientists and researchers.
-Contact us for more information, or to get involved!
+We have an [experimental R package](https://github.com/PriorLabs/R-tabpfn) and an [alternative tutorial on usage in R](https://github.com/mthulin/TabPFN_in_R).
+Contributions welcome!

 </div>